GUE-CYBER-LIMITED/digital-skills-for-marketing/01_foundations/what_is_a_computer.md

+---
+layout: page
+title: "What is a Computer?"
+parent: "Module 1: Foundations of Digital Technology"
+nav_order: 1
+---

 # Introduction to Computers: A Beginner-Friendly Lesson

 Welcome to this beginner-friendly lesson on **What is a Computer?** This guide is designed for people with no technical background.
 We'll break down complex concepts into simple, everyday language, provide clear examples, and include hands-on activities to help you learn.
 By the end, you'll understand what a computer is, its main parts, and how it works.
 Let's dive in!